-The GIPA Act provides an exhaustive list of public interest considerations against disclosure under section 14.
-These are the only considerations against disclosure that agencies may consider in applying the public interest test.
+The GIPA Act provides a list of public interest considerations against disclosure under section 14.
+These, and the provisions set out in Schedule 1 of the GIPA Act, are the only considerations against disclosure that agencies may consider in applying the public interest test against disclosure.